DrThomasAger/smile/README.md

 Using a **consistent** and **reliable** structure helps the model understand your instructions more **clearly**, which lets it follow those instructions **consistently**.

+Studies show even small changes in prompt syntax can have massive downstream effects on task performance and instruction following[1][2][3].

+Using a consistent and reliable structure helps the model understand your instructions more clearly, which lets it follow those instructions consistently[4][5][6].

 This is essential for:

 * **Businesses** that need **reliability** and **consistency**.